ObjectiveSubject/oakland-pattern-portfolio/docs/images.md

 These images are used on the Home page in the Services dropdown.
 They should be transparent .pngs with a white icon.
 The should be 50x50px total and the icon should be centered in that area.

+In the context of the big menu items, they use the class `.big-menu-icon`.
+This positions them absolutely to the right of the menu sub-item.

 {% example html %}
 <div style="background-color: gray; float: left;">
 	<img src="{{ site.baseurl }}/img/parking-icon.png" alt="" width="50" height="50" style="float: left;">